 You can even add gifs like this as well

 When editing or drafting posts on the WordPress app, be sure to save them as drafts so that they can be available online.

 If you don't, the changes will be only saved to your device.

-On the post editing screen, tap the three dots on top right
+On the post-editing screen, tap the three dots at the top right

 Then click on the save button that shows up on a popup

 The changes are now online for you to edit and publish from any device